dustinsterk/GARWDashUploader/README.md

 Command line program written in C# to add new dashscreens to your GARW device via wifi.

 **Usage:**
-From a command line run './GARWDashUploader [path to your new dash.zip file]'
+From a command line run './GARWDashUploader PathToYourDashScreen.zip'

 **Notes:**
 Your .zip file must be named the same as your dash.qml file (it is case sensitive).
 You also must include a 162x99 dash.qml.png file that is a screenshot of the dash which will show in the GARW settings screen.